vboyev-MSFT/defender-docs/defender-xdr/manage-incidents.md

 Over the course of investigating and incident, add comments to record your activities, insights, and conclusions.

 1. Open the incident's activity log.
-From the incident page, select the three dots in the upper right corner, and from the resulting menu, select **Activity log**.
+From the incident page, or from the incident details panel on the incident queue page, select the three dots in the upper right corner, and from the resulting menu, select **Activity log**.

     :::image type="content" source="media/manage-incidents/activity-log.png" alt-text="Screenshot showing how to access an incident's activity log." lightbox="media/manage-incidents/activity-log.png":::